 How Can I Calculate My Enhanced Lifetime Mortgage Amount?

 Firstly, input the value of your home or property you want to release equity from.
 Secondly, input your age, name and contact details.
 That’s it!
 This calculation will give you a rough estimate of the amount you’ll be able to borrow or release from your home.

 You’ll need to fill in the health questionnaire as mentioned above to calculate any further interest reductions and calculate added benefits if you qualify for the illness lifetime mortgage plan.

 How Does The Enhanced Lifetime Mortgage Calculator Work?

 It looks at the value of your home and your age to calculate how much money you’ll be able to release from it and how much you’ll pay it back as well.

 The calculator is accurate to a certain point.
 It gives an estimation because it can’t foresee any changes in the future.
 For instance, say you’ll be making more repayments in the future, then the amount will vary.
 The calculator also doesn’t know about which provider you choose, and all providers differ.
 Another aspect is that each provider will ask you to fill in a health history questionnaire, which might also change the loan amount.
 Therefore, just keep it in mind as an estimate.

 We understand that if you are retired or you are looking out for your health then an Enhanced Lifetime Mortgage will be of great use to you.
 Releasing equity from your home is such a great way to get some extra cash!
 Better yet, ironically, you’ll be able to get more money out when you’re ill or suffer from health issues.
 You’ll also be charged less interest than healthy people.

-We hope that after reading this you will have a greater understanding of how it the enhanced lifetime mortgage is calculated and what criteria is used to qualify someone for it.
+We hope that after reading this you will have a greater understanding of how the enhanced lifetime mortgage is calculated and what criteria are used to qualify someone for it.
 If you are a suitable candidate for this plan then we advise you to speak with our specialist.
 If you have any further questions, feel free to ask us any time!